jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught person

-- ⛅ SSR DevOps Analyst at [Cloud Legion]
+- ⛅ SSR DevSecOps at [Cloud Legion]
 - 📚 In my free time i'm currently learning networking and security
 - 📕 2024 Goals: Continue improving in infrastructure - Improve at networking - ~~Improve at security~~ - Engage in more sports activities - ~~Move to a new place or buy a car~~ - Publish at least 6 blogs - Read at least 6 books.
 - 💼 You can see my [portfolio]